Here's how Bitcoin, Ethereum, and other tokens are performing on Thursday

 Where do the popular stablecoins stand now?

-A stablecoin is a cryptocurrency with extremely low volatility.
-Its value is linked to a physical asset such as fiat currency or gold.
-The popular tokens such as Tether and USD Coin are trading at $1 (flat) and $0.99 (flat), respectively.
+A stablecoin is an extremely low volatile cryptocurrency.
+Its value is tied to a physical asset like fiat currency or gold.
+Talking about some of the popular tokens, Tether and USD Coin, are trading at $0.99 (up 0.02%) and $0.99 (down 0%), respectively.

 Top 5 losers of the day